aresrpg/aresrpg/README.md

 an internal lack of organization and **AresRPG** as you know it flew on its own.

-Fully written in Java by [@DarkPingoo](https://github.com/DarkPingoo) and [@Sceat](https://github.com/Sceat), the project released a test version called [the tutorial](https://www.youtube.com/watch?v=29AIkBtScgQ), quite successfull and enjoyed by the community it kept going, the team grew bigger with [@DeltaEvo](https://github.com/DeltaEvo), [@unixfox](https://github.com/unixfox) and many more that you can still find in the community these days.
+Fully written in Java by [@DarkPingoo](https://github.com/DarkPingoo) and [@Sceat](https://github.com/Sceat), the project released a test version called [the tutorial](https://www.youtube.com/watch?v=29AIkBtScgQ), quite successful and enjoyed by the community it kept going, the team grew bigger with [@DeltaEvo](https://github.com/DeltaEvo), [@unixfox](https://github.com/unixfox) and many more that you can still find in the community these days.